DigitalisationEVVA 4.0 = Sustainability at all levels

 Ordering portal.
 The EVVA uniform digital ordering system for trade partners is already in use at some EVVA locations since 2020.
 Its advantage: A clear, unambiguous ordering process (using predefined product codes) that virtually eliminates input errors and immensely increases EVVA's order quality.
 Unstructured and incomplete orders are therefore no longer a problem

 Calculation new.
 The traditional calculation of key system authorisations is very complex.
 The "Ariadne" project has the task of automating approvals and creating a seamless flow through the process.
 The path leading to the goal becomes shorter and simpler – like that of Theseus, who escaped from the Minotaur's labyrinth with the help of Ariadne's thread.
 Ariadne uses AI algorithms.
 Artificial intelligence is taught and the program learns independently

 Manufacturing.
-The "Assembly System of the Future" is an EVVA project that received an award from the Vienna Business Agency during the reporting period: Depending on the order, the cylinder core filling machine at the headquarters picks the suitable locking pins from more than 160 different types and fills the cylinder plug fully automatically.
+The "Assembly System of the Future" is an EVVA project that received an award from the Vienna Business Agency: Depending on the order, the cylinder core filling machine at the headquarters picks the suitable locking pins from more than 160 different types and fills the cylinder plug fully automatically.
 This 100% controlled process guarantees maximum quality and rules out errors.
 The more complex the locking system, the more diverse the access hierarchies, the more it shows its benefits.
 Filling the plug with the pins is a strenuous and time-consuming manual activity that a machine can perform.
 Assembly staff check the machine and production status on screen.
 They then combine the cylinder plug with the cylinder housing on modern and ergonomically designed workstations.